Every single day at 2:30 PM my dogs each get a toy stuffed with food and goodies for the following reasons:

 The Toppl is arguably the first food stuffable on the market (the Kong excluded of course!).
 I don’t believe its original intention was to be a food stuffable, but once Westpaw fans figured out that it made a great feeding bowl it really took off!

 The Toppl has a wide opening with one small hole on the side.
 It also has five “fingers” on the inside that enable you to wedge treats or food between.
 It has a round bottom that creates a rocking motion when in use.
-The Toppl comes in three colours: blue, green and orange and two sizes.
+The Toppl comes in three colours: blue, green and orange and three sizes: small, large and NEW extra large.

 Stuffing – Stuffing the Toppl is fairly easy due to its wide opening.
 I like to add a layer of freeze dried food or treats, then I cover it in either goat’s milk or broth, then I add a layer of raw and freeze.